microdotblog/help.micro.blog/_posts/2017-11-06-wordpress-import.md

 * `wp:post_type` (should always be "post")
 * `wp:post_date` (used if `pubDate` does not include a valid date)
 * `wp:status` (should always be "publish")

+It is safe to run an import multiple times if there are any issues.
+Micro.blog will update existing posts and not create duplicates.

+As Micro.blog imports your WordPress site, it records the original URL for your posts.
+Because Micro.blog's URLs are not usually in the same format as WordPress, Micro.blog will use this original URL to automatically set up redirects so that no links will break.
+The redirects will be active as soon as you switch the DNS over to use Micro.blog.